Lesson II-16: The Mosaic From Israel

 - Learn to make hummus.

-- Learn to dance the famous Jewish dance, the Hora at these two websites.
+- Learn to dance the famous Jewish dance, the Hora at this website.

 Approximate Lesson Time to Complete the Art Class: